d2l-ai/d2l-en/chapter_recommender-systems/movielens.md

 ## Exercise
 * What other similar recommendation datasets can you find?
-* Read the provided README file to see
+* Read the provided README file for detailed description of the dataset.